Developer Guide

 Step 1.
 The clinical/hospital administrator has been informed of death of 2 patients and their NRIC, T0123456A T0124563B.

-will then be executed by the model
+passes the Predicate as an argument when creating a FindCommand.
+The FindCommand will then be executed by the model

-and it filters the list of person that matches the provided NAME
+and it filters the list of person that matches the provided NAME.

 The following sequence diagram shows how the find command works: